Chaitu-Boss/Customer-Churn-ANN-classification/README.md

 # Customer-Churn-ANN

-After Cloning/Downloading The Repository use the command to run the app locally:
+After Cloning/Downloading The Repository use the command to download the modules:

+**pip install -r requirements.txt**

+Then run this command to run the app Locally

 **streamlit run app.py**